How to Apply

 - (Section C) a short description of your thesis research project (1/3 - max 1/2 page) starting with a short title of your research topic and the name of your research supervisor (incl. email but no address) followed by the description of your project (don't include any theory background, just what YOU do, i.e. your goals/methods/study sites etc)

 Your application must be submitted in ONE single pdf file including points 1-5 above.
-The file must have your first and last name (and only your name) as file name.
+The file must have your first and last name followed by the country of your current affiliation (and nothing else) as file name (e.g. Carl_Smith_France.pdf).
 Do not include any other material than listed above.
 Compile your application with as few pages as possible (maximum 3 pages in total).
 Don't use a cover page or half-empty pages.
 The text should be single-spaced.
-Applications that do not conform to any of the requirements listed here (e.g. submissions in several files, or exceeding 3 pages or pdfs with filenames other than your name) will NOT be considered.
+Applications that do not conform to any of the requirements listed here (e.g. submissions in several files, or exceeding 3 pages or filenames other than specified above) will NOT be considered.

 The course is open to current PhD and MSc students from around the world (and in exceptional cases to postdocs) working on a glaciology related topic.
 More information about eligibility.